Online Services FAQs

 A: Transfers can be created 24 hours a day, however, only transfers made prior to 6:00 p.m.
 CST on normal business days will post the same day.
 Transfers made after 6:00 p.m.
 CST will post on the next business day.

-Q: What type of accounts can I access with Bank of Advance Mobile (BAM)?
+Q: What type of accounts can I access with Bank of Advance Mobile?

 A: You must be a current Online Banking customer with a NetTeller ID and PIN/Password.
-You will use the same NetTeller ID and PIN/ Password for BAM.
-To download the BAM app, visit the Apple App Store for iPhone users and the Google Play Store for Android Users.
+You will use the same NetTeller ID and PIN/ Password for mobile banking.
+To download our Mobile Banking app, visit the Apple App Store for iOS users and the Google Play Store for Android Users.

 Q: What happens if I lose my mobile device?

 A: Since your account data is NOT stored on your mobile device, your information cannot be stolen.
 When you replace your device, log in to Online Banking via www.bankofadvance.com and update your information.

 Q: What if my wireless provider isn't on the list of available wireless providers?